 We said, “Yes.”

 Our “yes” to God was never meant as a “no” to our church family.
-Our richest memories are colored with North Pointe blue and the love shown to us.
+Our richest memories are coloured with North Pointe blue and the love shown to us.

 And we will watch from a distance as people we love, see to it that North Pointe thrives as a community of people in process; where the curious, the unconvinced, the skeptical, and the used-to-believe, as well as the committed, informed and sold-out, come as they are together around the conviction that Jesus is the Saviour, the Son of the living God.